koterpillar/multiblog/README.md

 The sidebar links are specified in `links.yaml`.
 They can point either to metas or to any external address.

-### Analytics

-Google Analytics is supported for the site.
-The ID must be specified in `settings.yaml`.

 Examples
 --------